This section will introduce you to the Kiuwan Life Cycle module.

-Kiuwan provides support for Application Life Cycle, allowing to run analysis based on application's Baselines and Deliveries.
+Kiuwan provides support for the Application Life Cycle, allowing you to run an analysis based on the application's Baselines and Deliveries.

-This version might be a productive or a development version of the application, depending on its life cycle stage:
+This version might be a production or a development version of the application, depending on its life cycle stage:

-- If the application is under development, you might consider some important development milestone (e.g. the Minimum Viable Product release in Agile methodology) as your baseline.
+- If the application is under development, you might consider some important development milestones (e.g. the Minimum Viable Product release in Agile methodology) as your baseline.

-Kiuwan's functionality on Baseline and Deliveries allows to fully managing the complete applications life cycle:
+Kiuwan's functionality on Baseline and Deliveries allows you to fully manage the complete application's life cycle:

-- To establish a baseline version of the application, with known state in terms of quality indicators, defects and associated action plan
+- Establish a baseline version of the application, with the known state in terms of quality indicators, defects and associated action plan

-- To keep track of modifications to the application baseline and relate those modifications to your Life Cycle model (Feature Requests, Branches, etc)
+- Track modifications to the application baseline and relate those modifications to your Life Cycle model (Feature Requests, Branches, etc)

-- To trace the progress of a new version against a defined action plan
+- Trace the progress of a new version against a defined action plan

-- To compare those new versions of the application against the baseline
+- Compare those new versions of the application against the baseline

-- To define "validation" conditions (an Audit in Kiuwan terms) and let Kiuwan to automatically check if those conditions are met by the delivery, providing a full report of validation status, reasons and what to do in case the audit fails.
+- Define "validation" conditions (an Audit in Kiuwan terms) and let Kiuwan automatically check if those conditions are met by the delivery, providing a full report of validation status, reasons and what to do in case the audit fails.

-- To evolve the baseline, either by creating a new baseline or by promoting deliveries
+- Evolve the baseline, either by creating a new baseline or by promoting deliveries

-- In case of a complete delivery, updating the whole baseline with the delivery results
+- In case of complete delivery, update the whole baseline with the delivery results

-- In case of a partial delivery, updating incrementally the baseline with the delivery results
+- In case of partial delivery, update incrementally the baseline with the delivery results

 Some common use cases

-Kiuwan Life Cycle is commonly used tighlty-coupled with existing Continuous Integration, Deployment and Development systems.
+Kiuwan Life Cycle is commonly used tightly-coupled with existing Continuous Integration, Deployment and Development systems.

 Although variety can be infinite, there are two typical scenarios of using Kiuwan Local Analyzer together with existing systems.

-These two scenarios are based in subyacent technology :
+These two scenarios are based on subjacent technology :

 - Three-Tier applications (J2EE, .NET, client-server, etc)